leeshann/NodeJsNotes/lesson-5-promises/readMe.txt

-Hey, this is the content inside the readme file!
+Write this to the file